malintha/multi_uav_simulator/readme.md

 An efficient and robust multi drone simulator based on ROS (Robot Operating System).
 The dynamics of the drones are modeled using a set of ODEs and solved via GSL.
 The trajectory tracking is performed using the geometric tracking controller proposed in [2], and a standalone implementation of the same can be found at https://github.com/malintha/geo_controller/.
 Consider citing our work [1] if you find this code helpful for your publications.

+Checkout the ``crazyflie`` branch for the tuned controller for the Crazyflie nano-drone.

 ![Cover Image](https://raw.githubusercontent.com/Malintha/multi_uav_simulator/crazyflie/crazyflie_cover.png)

 **Install dependencies**